Theo-Steiner/talk-svebcomponents/slides.md

   - Shadow Dom
 - Basically let's you declare a new html element & compose it in your dom however you like
 - Encapsulation
-  - web components are technology agnostic
+  - Web Components are frameowrk agnostic

 </v-clicks>